-Similarly some rules apply for the members too.
-All the members whether they own a commercial or residential place must pay the maintenance charges as per the rule no 71(A)(7) of the Model bye-laws section 139.
+Similarly, some rules apply to the members too.
+All the members whether they own a commercial or residential place must pay the maintenance charges as per rule no 71(A)(7) of the Model bye-laws section 139.
 The payment in these two cases will only differ in terms of Property Tax, Water and Insurance charges.

 The procedure for collection:

 The co-operative society never aims at making profits.
 Rather it focuses only on the collection of the funds from the members and then utilizing it for the betterment and enjoyment of the members.
 All the members of the society must pay the mandatory fixed expenses and dues without fail so that they can enjoy the benefits and services offered by society.
 No matter what the reason is, including any disputes within the society should never come in between the payment of the dues.
 It should be made on time in all cases.